afredston/marine_heatwaves_trawl/README.md

 1. `prep_trawl_data.R` takes the public trawl data records from [FISHGLOB](https://github.com/AquaAuma/fishglob), processes them into a standardized format with columns for survey, year, species, and CPUE in kg, and writes them out as .csv files in the `processed-data` folder.
 This was run on a computing server (see Notes below).
 1. `prep_MHWs.R` merges those trawl records with the appropriate MHW and CTI data.
 1. `temporal_beta_diversity.R` calculates interannual changes in richness and beta diversity (both total dissimilarity and individual components of nestedness and turnover for occurrence metrics and biomass gradient and balanced variation for biomass metrics).
+1. `power_analysis.R` conducts a power analysis.
+This was run on a computing server (see Notes below).
 1. `MHW_stats_and_figures_main_text.R` analyzes the data and makes figures and statistics for the main text.
 1. `MHW_stats_and_figures_supplement.Rmd` generates the entire supplement as a PDF.
-1. `power_analysis.R` conducts the power analysis.
-This was run on a computing server (see Notes below).

 ## Notes